Captain Thunderbolt (film)

-Captain Thunderbolt is a 1953 Australian action film from director Cecil Holmes about the bushranger Captain Thunderbolt.
+Captain Thunderbolt is a 1952 Australian action film from director Cecil Holmes about the bushranger Captain Thunderbolt.
 It was one of the few all-Australian films of the 1950s.

 Synopsis

 Fred Ward is imprisoned for horse stealing.
 He escapes from Cockatoo Island and under the name of Captain Thunderbolt becomes a bushranger in the New England region, working with his friend and fellow escapee Alan Blake.
-Blake has a romantic involvement with a "half-caste" (sic) girl Maggie that equally infringes the norms of the day.
+Blake has a romantic involvement with a Aboriginal girl Maggie that equally infringes the norms of the day.

 Thunderbolt is tracked by the vengeful Trooper Mannix.
 After gunfights with the bushranger at a dance, then at a rocky outcrop, Mannix discovers that he has killed Alan Blake instead.
 Mannix passes off Blake's body as Thunderbolt, concealing the bushranger's escape.
 The legend grows that Thunderbolt did not die.